libra/website/docs/community/contributing.md

 ## Contributor License Agreement

 For your pull requests to be accepted by any Libra project, you will need to sign a CLA.
-You will only need to do this once to work on any of Libra's open source projects.
+You will need to do this only once to work on any Libra open source project.
 Individuals contributing on their own behalf can sign the [Individual CLA](https://github.com/libra/libra/blob/master/contributing/individual-cla.pdf).
 If you are contributing on behalf of your employer, please ask them to sign the [Corporate CLA](https://github.com/libra/libra/blob/master/contributing/corporate-cla.pdf).

 ## Code of Conduct
 Please refer to the [Code of Conduct](https://github.com/libra/libra/blob/master/CODE_OF_CONDUCT.md) for guidelines on interacting with the community.